 - 451. Research Methodology.
 1 Hour.
 Primarily intended for students enrolled in the Master of Science in Oral Sciences degree program.
 Designed to help the student understand, utilize and appreciate the process of scientific inquiry.
 Prerequisite: Matriculation into the Master of Science in Oral Sciences program, or courses in basic biological sciences or the equivalent background and consent of the instructor. - 452.
 Biological Basis of Oral Diseases.
 2 Hours.
 Focuses on the biological basis of oral disease and modern concepts in the biomedical sciences.
-Prerequisites: Matriculation

-- into the Master of Science in Oral Sciences Program, or BChe 411 and Hstl 451 or the equivalent courses, or consent of the instructor - 580.
+Prerequisites: Matriculation into the Master of Science in Oral Sciences program, or BChe 411 and Hstl 451 or the equivalent courses, or consent of the instructor. - 580.
 Seminar in Oral Sciences I. 1 Hour.
 S/U grade only.
 Faculty led.
 Presentation and discussion of original research followed by a question/answer/discussion session between faculty members presenting, supporting faculty and students.
 Prerequisite: Graduate standing in the Master of Science in Oral Sciences program or consent of the instructor. - 581.
 Seminar in Oral Sciences II.
 1 Hour.
 S/U grade only.
 Student led.
 Seminars include presentations and discussion of selected key papers by the student in his or her field of research.
-Prerequisite: Graduate standing in the Master of Science in Oral Sciences program or consent of the instructor, and OSci 580 - 593.
+Prerequisite: Graduate standing in the Master of Science in Oral Sciences program or consent of the instructor, and OSci 580. - 590.
+Hominid Evolution, Dental Anthropology and Human Variation.
+1 Hour.
+Evolution; hominid origins; organization and development of human dentition, agenesis, metric and non-metric variation in tooth form, human growth and maturation, variation and adaptation.
+Prerequisite: Consent of the instructor. - 593.
 Independent Research in Oral Sciences.
 1 to 8 Hours.
 S/U grade only.
 Faculty supervised research projects.
 Research may not duplicate that being done in OSci 598.
 Prerequisite: Consent of the instructor. - 594.
 Special Topics in Oral Sciences.
 1 to 4 Hours.
 May be repeated for credit.
 Students may register for more than one section per term.
 Content varies.
 Selected topics of current interest in oral sciences.
 Prerequisites: Graduate or postgraduate standing and consent of the instructor. - 596.
 Independent Study.
 1 to 4 Hours.
 May be repeated for credit.
 Students may register for more than one section per term.
 Faculty-supervised independent study not included in regular course offerings.
 Prerequisite: Consent of the instructor. - 598.
 Master's Thesis Research.
 0 to 16 Hours.
 May be repeated for credit.
 S/U grade only.
 Thesis research to fulfill master's degree requirements.
 Prerequisites: Matriculation into the Master of Science in Oral Sciences program and consent of the Director of Graduate Studies.